 Fans have often wondered why she wouldn’t pen the script herself, seeing as she is writing the screenplay for the upcoming film, Fantastic Beasts and Where to Find Them.
-She explains,

 I am not so arrogant that I think when you’ve got an absolutely top-class playwright offering to do it that I’m going to say, ‘Well, I’ve never done it before, but I’ll do it.’
 It’s a question of knowing the limits of your own competence.
 I was reasonably involved in the ‘Potter’ scripts.
 I’m more familiar with that world.
 I felt a degree of confidence writing a screenplay, but I had supreme confidence that Jack was going to write the play that I was going to love, and he has.
 So you can’t ask fairer than that.